Kumasi Central Mosque: History

 The Kumasi Central Mosque was established in the early 1950s to cater to the growing Muslim population in the Ashanti Region.
 The mosque has undergone several renovations over the years to accommodate the increasing number of worshippers.

 Renovation

-In 2020, the Vice President of Ghana, Dr Mahamudu Bawumia, pledged to renovate the Kumasi Central Mosque after settling 56 years of accumulated lease arrears.
+In 2020, the Vice President of Ghana, Mahamudu Bawumia, pledged to renovate the Kumasi Central Mosque after settling 56 years of accumulated lease arrears.
 The renovation project was aimed at improving the facilities at the mosque and making it more accessible to worshippers.
-The project was completed in early 2023 and the mosque was officially commissioned by the Vice President on March 3, 2023.
+The project was completed in early 2023 and the mosque was officially commissioned by the Vice President on 3 March 2023.